-Construct steel positions: We often employ a straw position to help win a disagreement when we should use a steel one.
+Construct steel arguments: We often use a straw argument to win a disagreement when we should use a steel one.

-This video below gives a beautiful example of constructing a steel argument.
+The video below gives a clear example of a steel argument.

 Sam Harris steel-arguing Jordon PetersonPosts that link to this post